ComplexPlane/SMB2PracticeMod/doc/console-setup-guide.md

 1. Homebrew your Wii using [this guide](wii.guide), up to and including installing the Homebrew channel.
    I highly recommend following the Letterbomb homebrew method over other methods, it's super reliable and easy.
-2. Install [Nintendont](https://github.com/FIX94/Nintendont) on your Wii.
+2. Install [Nintendont](https://github.com/FIX94/Nintendont) on your Wii. **Note:** make sure you're on the latest version of Nintendont.
+Older versions (e.x v4.446) can cause issues loading.
 3. Download the `.zip` file containing the release (_not_ the source code).
 Releases are found [here](https://github.com/complexplane/apesphere/releases).
 Open up the `.zip` file (you don't necessarily need to extract it).